 Administrative Services Agreement

-On October 23, 2020, the Company entered into an agreement to pay the Sponsor a total of $10,000 per month
+The Company entered into an agreement to pay an affiliate of the Sponsor a total of

-for office space, secretarial and administrative services.
+$10,000 per month for office space, secretarial and administrative services, beginning on October 20, 2020.
 Upon completion of the initial Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.
-For the period from September 2, 2020 (inception) through December 31, 2020, the Company incurred approximately

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.